shekhar8352/shekhar8352/README.md

-Here's a compact and creative bio for your GitHub:

 👋 Hey, I’m Sudhanshu Shekhar — a passionate problem solver who turns coffee ☕ into clean, scalable code.

 💡 Full-Stack Engineer & GenAI Enthusiast: